Home > Analyses > Industrials > Equifax Inc.

 Consumer Opinions

-Equifax Inc. elicits strong feelings from consumers, balancing trust in its services with concerns over data security.
+Consumer sentiment around Equifax Inc. (EFX) reveals a mix of trust in its services and concern over data security.

 Positive ReviewsNegative Reviews

-Overall, consumers appreciate Equifax’s comprehensive credit tools and user experience.
-However, recurring concerns about data security and customer service responsiveness temper enthusiasm.
-The company must address these issues to restore full consumer confidence.
+Overall, consumers appreciate Equifax’s accurate reporting and customer support.
+However, recurring concerns about data security and service costs temper enthusiasm.

 Risk Analysis